-Let us also note the interesting behavior of the area difference, which to a very good approximation is inversely proportional to the induced Newton's constant on
+Let us also note the interesting behavior of the area difference, which to a very good approximation is inversely proportional to the induced Newton's constant on the brane.
+Such behavior would be consistent with the claim that gravity in a KR braneworld is purely induced by matter effects [56].

 These results apply as well when we include a weakly gravitating bath if both branes are below the Page angle.
 While the Hartman-Maldacena surface is unaffected, one of the island surfaces will dominate the other.
 This means the Page time is completely determined by the strongly gravitating brane, and the addition of the weakly gravitating bath does not change our result.
-If either brane is above the Page angle, it dominates the entanglement entropy already at t=0, leading to a time-independent entropy curve.
+If either brane is above the Page angle, it dominates the entanglement entropy already at t = 0, leading to a time-independent entropy curve.
 Last but not least, if either of the branes is above the critical angle we will once again be dominated by a tiny island surface and in this region we will also have a time-independent left/right entanglement.

 Similar to what we did in the one brane case, we can ensure that the tiny island surface in the two-brane case is properly defined by thinking of it as a limiting case.
-This time we separate the branes at the conformal boundary by a small interval of infinitesimal size ε instead of meeting at a defect.
-We then take an RT surface ending orthogonally on the brane at a very small u_i and divide the interval into two regions.
+This time we separate the branes at the conformal boundary by a small interval of infinitesimal size $\epsilon$ instead of meeting at a defect.
+We then take an RT surface ending orthogonally on the brane at a very small $u_i$ and divide the interval into two regions.
 This regulated situation sports a genuine RT surface whose area is less than that of the Hartman-Maldacena surface, with the difference becoming more and more negative as one shrinks the interval back to zero size.

 To summarize, we have two distinct cases.
-If $\theta_1 < \theta_P$ and $\theta_2 < \theta_P$, the left/right entanglement entropy for the AdS black string follows a Page curve, with the Page time determined by the stronger brane.
+If $\theta_1 < \theta_p$ and $\theta_2 < \theta_p$ , the left/right entanglement entropy for the AdS black string follows a Page curve, with the Page time determined by the stronger brane.
 Otherwise, we have no Page curve, and the left/right entanglement entropy is simply constant.
-Within this second case with at least one of the angles above θ_P , there are two subcases.
-Either we still have $\theta_1 < \theta_c$ and $\theta_2 < \theta_c$ in which case the left/right entanglement surface is always given by an island surface with finite critical anchor, or one of the angles is above θ_c and a corresponding tiny island surface dominates.
+Within this second case with at least one of the angles above $\theta_p$ , there are two subcases.
+Either we still have $\theta_1 < \theta_c$ and $\theta_2 < \theta_c$ in which case the left/right entanglement surface is always given by an island surface with finite critical anchor, or one of the angles is above $\theta_c$ and a corresponding tiny island surface dominates.